DESCRIPTION

 INTERVENTION CRITERIA

 The correct identification of the substance is important.
-If the symptoms are inconsistent with those described, or the history is considered unreliable, other substances may need to be considered. |
+If the symptoms are inconsistent with those described in the literature, or the history is considered unreliable, other substances may need to be considered. |

-Medical observation is recommended: For any suspected exposure in children The risks of decontamination outweigh any benefits, and should not be attempted. |
+Medical assessment and observation is recommended for: - Any suspected ingestion in children The risks of decontamination outweigh any benefits, and should not be attempted. |

-Medical observation is recommended: For any suspected ingestion The risks of decontamination outweigh any benefits, and should not be attempted.
+Medical assessment and observation is recommended for: - Any suspected ingestion - Exposures with intent to self-harm The risks of decontamination outweigh any benefits, and should not be attempted.
 History of dose ingested is not a reliable guide to management. |

 All patients require medical attention. |

-If medical observation is required the patient must be monitored for 6 hours following exposure for onset or worsening of symptoms. |
+If medical observation is required, the patient must be monitored for 4 hours following exposure for onset or worsening of symptoms. |

-If the patient is asymptomatic at the end of the observation period, and if they have been appropriately decontaminated and any investigations have been carried out, they may be: Discharged into the care of a reliable observer, or Referred for psychological assessment if the overdose was with intent of self-harm. |
+If the patient is asymptomatic at the end of the observation period, and provided that appropriate assessment and investigations have been completed, they may be: Discharged into the care of a reliable observer, or Referred for psychological assessment if the overdose or exposure was with intent to self-harm |

-Serum levels do not aid management. |
+Serum concentrations do not aid management. |

 Monitor: Level of consciousness Heart rate Blood pressure Respirations Seizure activity |